Undergraduate Program Course Descriptions

 Examines research and traditional/alternative theories related to normative development of families, small groups, and communities.
 Explores the impact of age, gender, social class, social structures, oppression, and other environmental factors.
 Examines the social structure and context of organizations and institutions and their impact on individuals, families, small groups, and communities.
 Considers implications for social work practice and social welfare policy.
 Prerequisite: SWK 350 or permission.
 3 Cr.

 Explores the functions and roles of the social worker, the value base of social work practice, and the process of providing service.
 Social Work majors only.
 Prerequisite: SWK 350 or permission.
 3 Cr.

 SWK 365 Problems of Child Abuse and Neglect: A Multidisciplinary Approach

-Preparation for field practicum, exploration of interest in professional social work and introduction to social welfare agency milieu through volunteer experience.
+Preparation for field practicum, exploration of interest in professional social work and introduction to social welfare agency milieux through volunteer experience.
 Students must register for both fall and spring semesters.
-Prerequisite: Social Work majors or permission only.
+Prerequisite: Social Work major or permission.
 3 Cr.

 SWK 397 Independent Projects in Social Welfare I

 Provides an analytic perspective on the provision of social services and the interrelatedness of practice and policy analysis.
 The dimensions of choice in social welfare policy and major issues in provision of services are examined.
 Satisfies the General Education Social Contexts and Institutions and Writing Intensive Requirements.
 Prerequisites: POS 100 or PAA 100 or PAA 220; SWK 320, or permission.
 3 Cr.